The Executive Committee oversees the activities of the Texas Schools Project.

-Eric A. Hanushek is the Paul and Jean Hanna Senior Fellow and a member of the Koret Task Force on K-12 Education.
+Eric Hanushek is the Paul and Jean Hanna Senior Fellow and a member of the Koret Task Force on K-12 Education.

 A leader in the development of economic analysis of educational issues, his research spans the impact of teacher quality, high-stakes accountability, and class-size reduction on achievement.
 He pioneered measuring teacher quality on the basis of student achievement, the basis for research into the value-added of teachers and schools.
 Dr. Hanushek’s work on school efficiency is central to debates about school finance adequacy and equity, while analyses of the economic impact of school outcomes motivate both national and international educational policy design.

-Brian J. L. Berry is the Lloyd Viel Berkner Regental Professor in the School of Economic, Political and Policy Sciences at The University of Texas at Dallas and former dean of the school.
-Dr. Berry's early urban and regional research helped spark the scientific revolution that occurred in geography and urban research in the 1960s.
-In the early 1960s he became the world's most frequently cited geographer, a ranking maintained for more than a quarter-century.
+Brian J. L. Berry is the Lloyd Viel Berkner Regental Professor at the School of Economic, Political and Policy Sciences at The University of Texas at Dallas and former dean to the school.
+Dr. Berry’s early urban and regional research helped spark the scientific revolution that occurred in geography and urban research in the 1960s.
+In the early 1960s he became the world’s most frequently cited geographer, a ranking maintained for more than a quarter-century.

 After moving to Texas his inquiries turned to long-wave rhythms in the economy, society and polity.
 Throughout his career he has been concerned with bridging theory and practice and has been heavily involved in urban and regional planning in both advanced and developing countries.
 Frequently called on as an advisor, consultant, and expert witness, his contributions have been made in cities as diverse as Chicago and Calcutta, Jakarta and Melbourne and his regional development expertise has been applied in areas from Appalachia to Magellanes to Indonesia.